danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

 ## Lessons Learned

+Technically, it wasn't the Ruby upgrade itself that introduced the bug, but rather, one of the accompanying gem updates.

 1. If an app is using browser detection, periodically revisit the configuration as new browsers become available to ensure it still works as intended.
 2. If using a gem for browser detection, keep this dependency up to date.
 3. If a gem is no longer receiving updates, consider replacing it with something that is maintained, or if the logic is relatively simple, with a custom solution.